Waranu/Idiotic-CMake-Thingy/README.md

+# What is it ?
+Downloads and build libraries from source so that I don't have to suffer.
 # Note
 Build type is not specified in cmake.
 So it will build everything in debug mode.
 You can set it to release mode using -DCMAKE_BUILD_TYPE=Release flag.